nimiq/nimiq.github.io/tutorials/basics-5-identicons.md

 }
 ```

+## Awesome!

-You are now an official Nimiq Basics Code Nimja, having mastered the ancient skills of
+You are now an official Nimiq Basics Code Nimja (that is _not_ a typo), having mastered the ancient skills of

 1. Establishing consensus
 1. Listening to blockchain events
-1. Sending all sorts of transactions
+1. Sending both types of transactions
-1. Last but not least, creating identicons
+1. Last but not least, creating Identicons

-As a Nimiq Basics Code Nimja, you can now proudly wear the golden belt of honor.
+As a Nimiq Basics Code Nimja, you can now proudly wear the golden belt of honor!
-But you don't have to. ;)

 ![Code Nimja with golden belt of honor!](resources/nimiq-basics-nimja.png)